HoGentTIN/linux-training-hogent/modules/certifications/030_certifications.theory.md

 To become a `Suse Certified Linux Professional`, you have to take a live practicum.
 This is a VNC session to a set of real SLES servers.
-You have to perform several tasks and are free to choose your method (commandline or YaST or \...).
+You have to perform several tasks and are free to choose your method (commandline or YaST or ...).
 No multiple choice involved.

 ### Other certifications

-There are many other lesser known certifications like EC council\'s Certified Ethical Hacker, CompTIA\'s Linux+, and Sair\'s Linux GNU.
+There are many other lesser known certifications like EC council's Certified Ethical Hacker, CompTIA's Linux+, and Sair's Linux GNU.